 Faecal Oral: Ingesting various pathogens, including Vibrio cholera, via contaminated food and water.

 Cases: Up to 70% of travellers affected by TD, depending on destination and season.

 Symptoms: Sudden onset of profuse, watery diarrhoea, nausea, vomiting.

 Severe Case: Severe dehydration, which can lead to death if left untreated.

-Precautions: Only drink recently boiled water, or drink from a bottle that’s been properly sealed; Avoid eating ice cream or having ice in your drinks; Avoid uncooked fruit and vegetables unless they have been washed in safe water; Avoid shellfish, seafood and salads; Ensure you wash your hands before eating and after visiting the bathroom.
+Precautions: Only drink recently boiled water, or drink from a bottle that have been properly sealed.
+Try to avoid eating ice cream or having ice in your drinks, uncooked fruit and vegetables unless they have been washed in safe water, shellfish, seafood and salads.
+Ensure you wash your hands before eating and after visiting the bathroom.
 Have a cholera vaccination prior to travel.